openhab/openhab-addons/addons/binding/org.openhab.binding.supla/README.md

 After adding _Supla Bridge_ all _Supla Devices_ that belongs to this server will be discovered.
 There is no need for manual importing things into OpenHAB.

-## Thing Configuration

-_Describe what is needed to manually configure a thing, either through the (Paper) UI or via a thing-file.
-This should be mainly about its mandatory and optional configuration parameters.
-A short example entry for a thing file can help!_

-_Note that it is planned to generate some part of this based on the XML files within ```ESH-INF/thing``` of your binding._

 ## Channels

 Right now there is only support for 2 types of channels: *light-channel* and *switch-channel*.